Buckinghamshire domestic abuse information

-Domestic abuse information and advice that's relevant throughout England and Wales (much of it also applicable in other areas of the UK) can be accessed through the links on the left.
+Domestic abuse information and advice that's relevant throughout England and Wales can be accessed through the links on this site.

 Below you will find additional information that's specifically relevant to Buckinghamshire.

 In Buckinghamshire, thousands of people are affected by domestic abuse every year.
 The Buckinghamshire Community Safety Partnership is dedicated to helping victims and preventing abuse and will continue in their task to make the county and its residents as safe as possible.

 Support Numbers for Buckinghamshire

 (for national numbers, see the support numbers page)

 01296 436827 / 01296 437777

 Aylesbury Women’s Aid covers Aylesbury Vale and The Chilterns and exists for the benefit of all women and their children who are or have experienced physical, mental, emotional, financial or sexual abuse in their relationships and to offer support, information, advice, access to temporary safe accommodation and aftercare.
 It works from a feminist perspective and is committed to the principle of self-help and encourages women to determine their own futures by making information available in an accessible way and supporting women to make their own choices.